 All About the Crayola Experience

 This was our experience in Easton, PA, the other cities may be set up differently.
-Some activities were closed (thanks 2020!), so there were no Crayon Characters walking around, and some other attractions were either closed or modified.
+Some activities were closed during our visit, so there were no Crayon Characters walking around, and some other attractions were either closed or modified.
 I can only imagine that if everything was running, it would only be more fun!

 Floor 1- Entrance and Gift Store

 You enter on Floor 1 where you can take your picture in front of Big Blue, the largest crayon in the world.
 This crayon was made from crayons kids donated from around the world.
 It weighs over 1,500 pounds!